 He has been able to perform the same magic on two of the practice fields.
 Each year the fields are topdressed with sand.
 Every other year Conner plans to inject new sand slits in the fields at a new angle across the length of the field.
-"You don't want to cut slits the same angle each time," he "Our drainage jumped back up to the point where we can take a two-inch rain before a game and still play on a dry surface." points out.
-"You need to alter the angle slightly, five degrees or more."
+"You don't want to cut slits the same angle each time," he points out.
+"You need to alter the angle slightly, five degrees or more,"